Generative Graphical Inverse Kinematics: Experiments

 \subsection{Ablation Study on the Equivariant Network Architecture}

-We conduct an ablation experiment to evaluate the importance of capturing the underlying $\LieGroupE{n}$ equivariance of the distance geometry problem (Problem \ref{prob:DGP}) in our learning architecture.
-We compare the use of the EGNN network~\citep{satorras2021n} to four common and popular GNN layers that are not $\LieGroupE{n}$ equivariant: GRAPHsage~\citep{hamilton2017inductive}, GAT~\citep{velickovic2018graph}, GCN~\citep{Kipf:2016tc} and MPNN~\citep{gilmer2017neural}.
-We match the number of parameters for each GNN architecture as closely as possible and keep all other experimental parameters fixed.
-Our dataset is the same one used in Section~\ref{subsec:exp1}, however the results are averaged over all manipulators as shown in Table~\ref{table:exp4}.
-Out of the five different architectures that we compare, only the EGNN and MPNN output point sets that can be successfully mapped to valid joint configurations.
-Point sets that are too far from those representing a valid joint configuration result in the configuration reconstruction procedure diverging.
-The equivariant EGNN model outperforms all other models in terms of the ELBO value attained on a held-out test set from our original training data.
-Our ablation results emphasize the importance of choosing a learning architecture that properly captures the representation utilized in the distance-geometric IK problem formulation.
+We conducted an ablation experiment to evaluate the importance of capturing the underlying $\LieGroupE{n}$ equivariance of graphical IK in our learning architecture.
+We compared the accuracy of GGIK when using the EGNN network~\cite{satorras2021n} as opposed to four commonly used GNN layers that are not $\LieGroupE{n}$ equivariant: GRAPHsage~\cite{hamilton2017inductive}, GAT~\cite{velickovic2018graph}, GCN~\cite{Kipf2016tc} and MPNN~\cite{gilmer2017neural}.
+We matched the number of parameters of each GNN architecture as closely as possible and kept all other experimental parameters fixed.
+The dataset for this experiment was the same one used in~\cref{subsec:exp1}.
+For each GNN architecture, the results were averaged over all manipulators as shown in \cref{table:exp4}.
+Out of the five different architectures that we compared, only the EGNN and MPNN outputted point sets that could be successfully mapped to valid joint configurations.
+Point sets that were too far from those representing a valid joint configuration resulted in the configuration reconstruction procedure diverging.
+The equivariant EGNN model outperformed all other models in terms of the overall solution accuracy and ELBO value attained on a held-out test set.